evonnec/drug_effects_for_conditions/README.md

 # Drug Effects For Conditions

-Data Engineering Challenge

 Health care company often deals with claims data, broken out into medical and pharmacy records, to map out the longitudinal clinical history of patients.
-In this fake use case, we are looking to identify the patients who have developed a certain condition (Let’s call it Y), after taking a particular drug (Let’s call it X).
-To allow such effort, the data engineering team is asked to help with the data set dummy_data.csv (attached):
+In this example use case, we are looking to identify the patients who have developed a certain condition `Y`, after taking a particular drug `X`.

+To allow for it, use the data set dummy_data.csv (attached):

-It has four tabs:
+It has four data source files:
 ● medical_data_sample
 ● pharmacy_data_sample
 ● ndc
 ● diagnosis_code

 Medical and pharmacy are typically managed by separate entities, so that’s why the data often comes in two pieces.
 The Medical data covers the billing information for doctor visits, surgeries, diagnostics, usually submitted by medical providers, and the pharmacy data covers the billing information of prescription drugs and therapies.
 For example, if a patient gets a prescription from CVS, this record would appear in the pharmacy claim data, as opposed to the medical.

 For the medical_data:
 - Timestamped via Service_Date